Feralnex/Sharp.Collections/README.md

 ```

 ## SpanExtensions
-A set of extension methods for `Span<T>` that provide specialized search functionality for numeric types implementing `INumber<TValue>`.
+A set of extension methods for `Span<T>` that provide specialized search functionality for numeric types implementing `INumber<TValue>` and unsafe copy operations for character spans.

 ### Methods
 - **IndexOfAnyNumberExcept<TValue>(span, value)**